photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 The cop hits the sirens, and pulls the guy over again.
 He runs up to the car’s window.

-I THOUGHT I TOLD YOU TO BRING THOSE PENGUINS TO THE ZOO!
+“I THOUGHT I TOLD YOU TO BRING THOSE PENGUINS TO THE ZOO!”

-Guy replies I already did!
-And now we’re going to the movies!
+Guy replies “I already did!
+And now we’re going to the movies!”

 Speeding Pope {#speeding-pope .unnumbered}
 -------------